-| ||The cause | Signs of the disease | How does ILT spread? | Preventing ILT | Controlling and reporting ILT outbreaks
+| ||The cause | Public Health Significance | How does ILT spread? | Preventing ILT | Controlling and reporting ILT outbreaks

 How Does ILT Spread?

-Some exotic species, such as pheasants and quail, can also carry the virus and spread it within mixed fancy flocks.
-Many species of wild birds, including crows, sparrows and pigeons, appear resistant to infection with ILTV.
-Wild birds might act as mechanical vectors for ILTV.
+Some exotic species, such as pheasants and peafowl, can also carry the virus and spread it to resident birds.
+Many species of wild birds, including crows, sparrows and pigeons, appear resistant to infection with ILT.
+Wild birds might act as mechanical vectors for ILT virus.

 The most important means of spreading ILT is by direct contact between susceptible and infected birds.
 The virus can also be carried into poultry houses or other farms on contaminated equipment and vehicles, or on dirty footwear and clothing.
 Humans can be implicated in the spread of infection between farms.

-Development and implementation of an effective biosecurity plan is essential to prevent the introduction of viral diseases, including ILT, into a flock.
+Following an effective biosecurity plan is essential to prevent the introduction of viral diseases, including ILT, into a flock.
 Biosecurity plans must be continually evaluated.
 Commitment, dedication and persistence by all farm staff and residents are required for success.

 Controlling and Reporting ILT Outbreaks